Kouhu

 Kouhu Township (口湖鄉 (Kǒuhú Xiāng)) is a rural township in Yunlin County, Taiwan.
+It is known for seafood products such as red algae, eel, and karasumi.

 Geography

-It has a population total of 25,454 and an area of 80.4612 square kilometers, including a section of coastline bordering the Taiwan Strait.
+It has a population total of 24,882 and an area of 80.4612 square kilometers, including a section of coastline bordering the Taiwan Strait.

 History

+Owing to the existence of a large lagoon shaped like an elephant's trunk in the area, Kouhu was known as Xiangbihu (Elephant Trunk Lake) in the late Ming and Qing periods.

 Kouhu's coastal waters were traditionally used in oyster farming, but in 1991 they were zoned for offshore industrial use.

 Administrative divisions

 The township comprises 21 villages: Chenglong, Dinghu, Gangtung, Gangxi, Guogang, Houcuo, Hukou, Hutung, Jinghan, Keliao, Kouhu, Luntung, Lunjhong, Pubei, Punan, Shueijing, Sialun, Siecuo, Taizih, Wubei, and Wunan.

 Infrastructure

-Kouhu is one of the area proposed by Taiwan Power Company for underground electricity cable passing through to make a way to Jianshan Village in Huxi Township at Penghu through submarine cable.
+Kouhu is one of the areas proposed by the Taiwan Power Company for an underground electricity cable connecting it with Jianshan Village in Penghu's Huxi Township.